Our Clinical Genetic Services

 We share with you whatever is known about the condition, the cause or pattern of how it is inherited, and the course of the condition.
 We advise you on treatment options, including preventive measures and testing recommendations, and offer you information about support groups and educational opportunities to learn more about the condition.

 We may provide you with ongoing care or refer you to another specialist.
-We provide you with a detailed letter from our team summarizing your evaluation, but your records and diagnosis are not released to anyone else, nor are they discussed with an individual or group unless you give us specific permission in writing.
+We provide your referring physician with a detailed letter from our team summarizing your evaluation.
+Your records and diagnosis are not released to anyone else, nor are they discussed with an individual or group unless you give us specific permission in writing.
 That includes other family members, professionals from other institutions, and insurance companies.

 We encourage you to discuss anything that relates to your experience of having a child with a specific condition, your concern about having a hereditary condition yourself, or anything else that may help you feel more comfortable about your particular situation.